Kathak Dancer and Choreographer

 Sanchita grew up in India and began Kathak dance at 5 years of age.
 A disciple of India’s most celebrated Kathak Guru and Maestro of the present age Padma Shri Guru Shovana Narayan, she is an active part of her Guru’s Asavari Institute repertoire.
-Her training in her early years was with Guru Teerath Ajmani and Guru Ved Vyas.
+Her training in her early years was with Guru Teerath Ajmani and Late Guru Ved Vyas.

 Sanchita quickly gained prominence, winning dance contests at District and State level and receiving nominations to perform at prestigious events such as the South Asian Association for Regional Cooperation (SAARC) and Asia Sammelan.

 As her eminence grew, she was invited to perform on the international stage, including the 2010 Commonwealth Games Opening Ceremony at Delhi, India and as part of the Indian Youth Delegation Program to China in 2011.
 Since then, the international stage has been her second home.

 A paragon of excellence, Sanchita is known for her exquisite dance interpretations of literary pieces from all cultures, bringing them to life on stage.
 She is recognized as India’s dancing Queen for translating ancient texts through dance.
 Sanchita has curated, scripted, directed and choreographed many critically acclaimed dance presentations.